YunoHost/ynh-dev/README.md

 Here is the development flow:

-1. Setup ynh-dev and the development environnement
+1. Setup ynh-dev and the development environment
 2. Manage YunoHost's dev LXCs
 3. Developping on your host, and testing in the container